-WESTON: Well, basically it puts a legal mechanism in place to allow banks and distressed home owners to agree on some sort of a write down on their mortgage debt.
-About one in five mortgages in this country are in some form of distress at the moment.
-Part of the idea here is that if you forgive them some of the mortgage debt that they may be able to spend again as consumers, and instead of putting huge proportions of their income into paying mortgages that they can't cope with.
+WESTON: Well, basically, it puts a legal mechanism in place to allow banks and distressed homeowners to agree - some sort of a write-down on their mortgage debt.
+About one in five mortgages, in this country, are in some form of distress, at the moment.
+Part of the idea here is that if you forgive them some of the mortgage debt, that they may be able to spend again as consumers and - instead of putting huge proportions of their income into paying mortgages that they can't cope with.

-WESTON: That's correct, yeah, property on average has fallen by 50 percent since 2007 when it would have peaked.
-More than half of the mortgages out in the market are in negative equity.
-Yes, people paid more for the houses than they're now worth.
+WESTON: That's correct, yeah.
+Property, on average, has fallen by 50 percent since 2007, when it would have peaked.
+More than half of the mortgages out in the market, are in negative equity.
+Yes, people paid more for the houses than they are now worth.
 So if you're not going to foreclose on the house, you have to come up with some other solution.
 So the solution is maybe write down some of the mortgage debt.

-SIEGEL: Assistance of this sort, even the potential for writing down mortgage debt, inevitably raises questions of, as they say, moral hazard.
-Do you rush to the aid of those who were deeply in over their heads on their home and not help somebody who was more prudent about the house that they, or that they bought, or perhaps house they didn't buy knowing that they couldn't afford one?
+SIEGEL: Assistance of this sort - even the potential for writing down mortgage debt - inevitably raises questions of, as they say, moral hazard.
+Do you rush to the aid of those who were deeply in over their heads on their home; and not help somebody who was more prudent about the house that they - or that they bought, or perhaps the house they didn't buy, knowing that they couldn't afford one?
 How is that argument playing out in Ireland?

 WESTON: Yeah, and that's a huge and contentious issue here.
-There are many people who all regarded what was going on in the housing market here as an unsustainable bubble, and those people deeply, deeply resent the fact that others went crazy during the boom and now have to be rescued.
-But I suppose the government has decided, looked back and said, the greater good here will be served by rescuing people here rather than people having to end up losing their homes, because if they lose their homes, we'll have to house them anyway.
-So, it is a difficult issue and it's one, it's a decision that will be left to the banks.
+There are many people who always regarded what was going on in the housing market here, as an unsustainable bubble.
+And those people deeply, deeply resent the fact that others went crazy during the boom, and now have to be rescued.
+But I suppose the government has decided - looked back and said, the greater good, here, will be served by rescuing people here, rather than people having to end up losing their homes - because if they lose their homes, we'll have to house them anyway.
+So, it is a difficult issue.
+And it's one - it's a decision that will be left to the banks.
 The banks themselves have a veto over this entire process.
 They get to decide who gets saved, who gets rescued.

 WESTON: Yeah, we're five years into it.
-Banks have been slow really to kind of even recognize the problem.
+Banks have been slow, really, to kind of even recognize the problem.
 As always, banks are in denial about the extent of the problem.
-Bankers just tend to operate on hope a lot of the time and hope that things will improve.
-But nothing has improved in five years.
+Bankers just tend to operate on hope, a lot of the time, and hope that things will improve.
+But nothing has improved, in five years.
 It could be a very long time.
-There's an estimate this week that it could be 20 years before the market picks up and reaches back to the peak levels, if that, back in 2007.
-So, we're going through a very deep crisis here at the moment.
+There's an estimate, this week, that it could be 20 years before the market picks up and reaches back to the peak levels - it was that, back in 2007.
+So we're going through a very deep crisis here, at the moment.